Wesley-Arizio/Be-the-hero-API/README.md

 ## Start the project
-    Clone or dowload the project.
+    Clone or download the project.

 ## Starting the API